"And you will face the sea of darkness, and all therein that may be explored"OOOOooozing holes in

 Many people complain about this film that there is no story, that it's just a series of gross out scenes, etc. What this poem intends to do is place the "Fulci Experience" in the proper grindhouse/drive-in context.
 The Beyond was never meant, perhaps, to be watched with a focused eye, sober, at home, by yourself, taking notes.
-It was meant to be somewhere in a late night triple bill.
-You were supposed to be making out or shooting up, pausing only to occasionally look up at the carnage.
+It was meant to be seen somewhere in a late night triple bill.
+Maybe you were supposed to be making out or shooting up, pausing only to occasionally look up at the carnage.
 Like Argento's SUSPIRIA-period films, it's more like an amusement park spook show than a movie, per se, and it's no doubt meant to be.
 Spookery is an international language, while plot and dialogue are easily lost in the international swinger audience shuffle.

 POST SCRIPT - 11/3/17